CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

 \subsubsection{Joint probability of constraint violation}

-In all our experiments the chance constraint tested is \textit{high-probability collision avoidance}.
-We encode this as a \emph{joint} chance constraint, \ie enforcing \emph{trajectory-wise} constraint satisfaction with high probability.
-A joint formulation is the more meaningful interpretation for robot behaviour, in contrast to evaluating the safety constraint independently at each time step.
+In all our experiments the chance constraint is formulated on the collision probability with obstacles in the robot's environment.
+We encode this as a \emph{joint} chance constraint, \ie enforcing \emph{trajectory-wise} constraint satisfaction with high probability (cf. Sec.~\ref{sec:related_work} for more details).
+A joint formulation is more meaningful interpretation for robot behaviour, in contrast to evaluating the constraint independently at each time step.
 This means that we would not consider a trajectory to be safe if it avoids collisions in one time step with a very high probability, but collides in the next time step.
-We thus consider correlation over time in the chance constraint, \ie the first collision in a trajectory renders the whole trajectory unsafe and all subsequent collisions do not add any additional risk.
-This is in contrast to the \emph{point-wise} formulation of the chance constraint which does not consider the correlation over time.
+We thus consider correlation over time in the chance constraint, \ie the first collision in a trajectory renders the whole trajectory unsafe and all subsequent collisions do not add any additional risk~\citep{lew2023risk}.